The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 |

 | ROW | ROWS | Specifies the number of rows to be returned.
-You can specify ROW or ROWS based on the number of rows to be returned. |
+This parameter ensures the clarity of the semantics. | |

 |